-Excerpted and adapted from "When the Beat is Off," Stroke Connection January/February 2004 (Science update May 2008)
+Excerpted and adapted from "When the Beat is Off," Stroke Connection January/February 2004 (Last science update April 2014)

 An estimated 15 percent of strokes are a result of untreated atrial fibrillation (AF or AFib), but most people don’t know what AF is – much less know if they have it.
 AF occurs in an estimated 2.7 million Americans and is the most common type of irregular heartbeat (arrhythmia).
 AF dramatically increases the risk of stroke – approximately five times over the general population.